Updated August 21, 2018.

 Rainbow Gallery has two Splendor Collections with 2 yards each of five colors of Splendor.
 I keep one of these around all the time.
 Having it has made doing figures so much easier.

-If you want a wider range of skin tones, look to Access Commodities skin tone collections.
-There are several of these in tones for Oriental and Negro skin.
+If you want a wider range of skin tones, look to the Access Commodities skin tone collections.
+There are several of these in many skin tones.

 Backgrounds can be a problem because they use a fair amount of yarn.
-Even so, there are colors and threads you like best for backgrounds, especially for small items.
+Even so, you have colors and threads you like best for backgrounds, especially for small items.

 Keep some of these colors on hand in reasonably large amounts.
-With this on hand, you can start a new project knowing you have what is needed to complete it.
+With this around, you can start a new project knowing you have what is needed to complete it.
 With several pieces using the same background thread you have the start of a lovely collection of finished needlepoint.

 I often buy knitting yarns that are strandable for this.
 One skein of these kind of yarns does lots of needlepoint.
-Other background threads I keep on hand include white Nordic Gold (great for sparkly things), natural and linen Watercolours, and several ‘almost white’ shades of Silk & Ivory.
+Other background threads I keep on hand include white Nordic Gold (great for sparkly things), natural and linen Watercolours, and several interesting pale colors in other threads.

 Threads that Make you Happy